Wound Care Treatment in Reno

 If you are a patient in Reno who is in need of wound treatment candidates can set up an appointment with our doctors to learn more about our advanced healing therapy and regenerative medicine.
 Visit our contact page for appointments and questions.
 We are accepting patients from Carson City.

-Examples of wounds that can be healed in our clinic include:
+Wounds that can be healed in our clinic include:

 - Diabetic ulcers

 - Subcutaneous or intramuscular wounds

 Many patients struggle with wounds that are slow to heal or are considered “non-healing”.
 These wounds occur to tissues as a result of trauma, surgery or disease processes.
 Over the decades, many techniques have been attempted to foster wound healing in these situations.